gregsaun/bear_extruder_and_x_axis/README.md

 ### Already implemented

 1. Lighter
-1. Extruder motor is closer by 4.5mm to X rods (decrease the lever arm)
+1. Extruder motor is closer by 4.5mm to X rods to decrease the lever arm
-1. X ends and extruder are much stiffer
+1. Reduce flexing of X-axis-ends and extruder
 1. Reduce inconsistent extrusion :
    * Perfect filament path (check [this issue](https://github.com/prusa3d/Original-Prusa-i3/issues/51))
    * Extruder body is much stiffer
-   * Optional: use bearing instead of Bondtech "idler" gear to reduce gear meshing issue.
-See [optional parts](optional_parts/)
+   * Optional: replacement of Bondtech "idler" gear by a 623zz bearing to eliminate gear meshing issue.
+See [extruder_idler_bearing in optional parts](optional_parts/extruder_idler_bearing)
    * Hotend cooling improved (even better than Prusa MK3 R3 parts)
    * Self-centring of extruder motor
    * Bondtech drive gears no more at the end of the motor shaft